 I’ve had psychiatric care.
 I have, in fact, been treated for treatment-resistant major depressive disorder, anxiety, and complex post-traumatic stress disorder (CPTSD) on and off since around 1988.
 I think I probably needed treatment long before that, but my parents didn’t recognize the problem and neither did I.

 My depression seems to largely be related to being raped when I was a child.
 It’s very likely that other factors, such as a genetic predisposition to depression, contribute to the issue, but the history of sexual abuse seems to be the most significant contributor for me.
-I also have post-traumatic stress disorder and had an eating disorder at one time.
+I also have obsessive-compulsive disorder (OCD) and I had an eating disorder at one time.
 All of my diagnoses are pretty typical for abuse survivors of any kind.

-I take anti-depressants and have come to accept that I'll probably always need them.
-I see a therapist regularly.
-I monitor my depression levels, and if I seem to be headed into the trough again I try to figure out whether there's something in my life that's triggering the depression.
-I improve the situation if possible, or accept it if that isn't possible.
-My family is great about helping me through those times, but sometimes I require a medication adjustment.
+I have come to accept that I’ll probably always need anti-depressants.
+I monitor my depression levels, and if I seem to be headed into the trough again I try to figure out whether there’s something in my life that’s contributing to the depression.
+I improve the situation if possible or accept it if that isn’t possible.
+My partner is great about helping me through those times, but sometimes I also require a medication adjustment.